-The Lumen Cloud has updated the Server Alerting capabilities which offer a new way to create and manage alert policies.
+The Lumen Cloud has updated the Server Alerting capabilities that offer a new way to create and manage alert policies.

 Q: What's new in the server alerting service?